-I started off with a thorough 15-20 minute warm-up, mostly off the rower doing active stretches such as leg swings and squats.
+I started off with a thorough 15-20 minute warm-up.
+Most of this took place away from the rower doing active stretches such as leg swings and squats.
 In terms of strategy all I knew was to pull four hard strokes and immediately settle into my rhythm.
-I could have a desired pace in mind but it’s important to feel natural in the rhythm you hold and for me that was luckily slightly faster than I anticipated.
+I could have a desired pace in mind but it’s important to feel natural in the rhythm you hold.
+Luckily for me that was slightly faster than I anticipated.

-In my head I broke it down into 4 x 500m, with the first three set aside for holding a given pace and in the fourth increasing my stroke rate to compensate for what would be a reduced power output per stroke due to fatigue.
-It didn’t go exactly to plan as I was falling off the pace with 1k to go, and the final 500m was more about holding on than any sort of “sprint finish”.
-I was very chuffed to stop the clock at 7:29.2, a full 26 seconds faster than I’d managed on my first day.
-On day 1 I think I could have pushed more whereas after this I knew I gave my all and paid for it with a full 10 minutes writhing around on the floor breathing like a faulty vacuum cleaner.
+In my head I broke it down into 4 x 500m.
+In the first three I hold a given pace and in the fourth I deliberately increase my stroke rate.
+This is to compensate for what would be a reduced power output per stroke due to fatigue.
+It didn’t go exactly to plan as I was falling off the pace with 1k to go.
+The final 500m was more about holding on than any sort of “sprint finish”.
+I was very chuffed to stop the clock at 7:29.2.
+This was a full 26 seconds faster than I’d managed on my first day.
+On day 1 I think I could have pushed more whereas after this I knew I gave my all.
+I paid for it with a full 10 minutes writhing around on the floor breathing like a faulty vacuum cleaner.

-Think of the 2k as 4 x 500m, maintaining for the first three and then increasing stroke rate for the final 500m.
+Think of the 2k as 4 x 500m.
+Maintain for the first three and then increase stroke rate for the final 500m.

 If you are looking to peak for a certain rowing event then I’d recommend the Custom Plan to anyone.
 One word of caution is that if you do feel you are improving very quickly, either through fitness or technique, then the initial pacing might soon become too slow for an optimal training effect.
-Don’t be afraid to go a second or two faster, or to estimate a new 2000m time and work off those numbers instead.
+Don’t be afraid to go a second or two faster.
+Alternatively, estimate a new 2000m time and work off those numbers instead.